Frequently Asked Questions

 A completed form gives us the information we need to match you with a therapist and verify your insurance.

-Most appointment requests get a response on the same business day.
-If you reach out outside of business hours, you’ll typically hear from us the next business day.
-We’ll either follow up with next steps or, occasionally, with questions to clarify what you’re looking for.
+Most appointment requests get a response within one business day.
+We’ll either follow up with next steps or, occasionally, with questions.

 First, we determine if we have a therapist likely to be a good match.
 A good match means the therapist has experience with your needs, accepts your insurance, and has a new client opening that fits your availability.